peptides_direct

 What HPLC purity is NOT: it measures organic impurities, not the actual peptide content, no heavy metals, no endotoxin, no microbiology.

-Our step: we now commission a full safety panel ourselves at Liquilabs (Prague), including heavy metals (ICP-MS), endotoxin (LAL) and microbiology, verifiable online.
+Our step: for selected products we go further and commission a full safety panel ourselves at Liquilabs (Czechia), including heavy metals (ICP-MS), endotoxin (LAL) and microbiology, verifiable online.

-Status: we are rolling this out batch by batch, starting with the first three products.
-Not every product is independently tested yet.
+Status: the Liquilabs panel is rolling out batch by batch, starting with three products.
+Not every product has one yet.

 What a Certificate of Analysis is